 Proceeds from the sale of the Bonds will be used to pay for the improvements and related costs shown below.
-Additionally, proceeds from the sale of the Bonds will be used to pay twelve (12) months of capitalized interest and other certain costs associated with the issuance of the Bonds, as shown below.
+Additionally, proceeds from the sale of the Bonds will be used to pay other certain costs associated with the issuance of the Bonds, as shown below.